 Marbella has grown from a small town to a small busy cosmopolitan city.
 Famous over the years, for being the playground of the rich and famous, today Marbella is a residential town as well as a holiday town.

-Located at the most southern part of Europe, Marbella is protected by the Atlantic winds by the bay of Gibraltar, and protected from the northerly winds by the Sierra Blanca mountains.
+Located at the most southern part of Europe, Marbella is protected by the Atlantic winds by the bay of Gibraltar and protected from the northerly winds by the Sierra Blanca mountains.
 This makes Marbella warmer than other parts of Spain in the winter, and cooler than other parts of Spain in the summer.
 It boasts over 320 days of sunshine per annum and is known as the California of Europe.

 A very high standard of living, comparable to any European country: shops with international products, trendy boutiques, high-quality service, modern hospitals and motorways, international schools, theatres, museums, cultural clubs, internet lines, etc. With today’s technology in communications, many people are moving to Marbella to live permanently and continue their business via the internet.
 Others, move to Marbella and set up a business or start a new job.
 Today, living on the Costa del Sol means a unique quality of living.

 In Marbella, your standard of living and quality of life shall improve.